nikhiltadikonda/PYCTLab/Record/Python Record.md

         print(row)
 ```
 #### 14. Design a Sample Django App
 ## Write your own steps to Design a Django App as demonstrated in the Lab.
-Click [HERE](https://github.com/nikhiltadikonda/PYCTLab/blob/master/Python%20Files/29-02-2020/projects_django.pdf) for provided Documentation
+Click [HERE](https://github.com/nikhiltadikonda/PYCTLab/blob/master/Python%20Files/29-02-2020/projects_django.pdf) for Documentation
 #### 15. Design a Sample ReactJS App
 ```py
 ```